zhiqianZ/supCPM/README.md

-# supervised Capacity Preserved Mapping (supCPM):  a supervised visualization method for scRNA-seq data
+# Supervised Capacity Preserved Mapping (supCPM):  a supervised visualization method for scRNA-seq data
 This repository provides the implementation of supCPM in our paper. supCPM is a supervised visualization methods, which could result a more interpretable figure.

 ## Descriptions